MSN TV: Early history

 A Silicon Valley startup, WebTV Networks was founded in July 1995.
 Perlman brought along co-founders Bruce Leak and Phil Goldman shortly after conceiving the basic concept.
 The company operated out of half of a former BMW car dealership building on Alma Street in Palo Alto, California, which was being used for storage by the Museum of American Heritage.
 WebTV had been able to obtain the space for very low rent, but it was suboptimal for technology development.

 Before incorporation, the company referred to itself as Artemis Research to disguise the nature of its business.
 The info page of its original website explained that it was studying "sleep deprivation, poor diet and no social life for extended periods on humans and dwarf rabbits".
-The dwarf rabbit reference was an inside joke among WebTV's hard-working engineers—Phil Goldman's pet house rabbit Bowser (inspiration for the General Magic logo) was often found roaming the WebTV building late into the night while the engineers were working—although WebTV actually received inquiries from real research groups conducting similar studies and seeking to exchange data.
+The dwarf rabbit reference was an inside joke among WebTV's engineers – Phil Goldman's pet house rabbit Bowser (inspiration for the General Magic logo) was often found roaming the WebTV building late into the night while the engineers were working—although WebTV actually received inquiries from real research groups conducting similar studies and seeking to exchange data.

 The company hired many engineers and a few business development employees early on, having about 30 total employees by October 1995.
 Two early employees of Artemis were from Apple Inc: Andy Rubin, creator of the Android cell phone OS, and Joe Britt.
-Both men would later be two of the founders of Danger, Inc. (originally Danger Research).
+Both men would later be founders of Danger, Inc. (originally Danger Research).

 WebTV Networks' business model was to license a reference design to consumer electronics companies for a WebTV Internet Terminal, a set-top box that attached to a telephone line and automatically connected to the Internet through a dial-up modem.
 The consumer electronics companies' income was derived from selling the WebTV set-top box.
 WebTV's income was derived from operating the WebTV Service, the Internet-based service to which the set-top boxes connected and for which it collected a fee from WebTV subscribers.
 The service provided features such as HTML-based email, and proxied websites, which were reformatted by the service before they were sent to set-top box, to make them display more efficiently on a television screen.

 WebTV closed its first round of financing, US$1,500,000, from Marvin Davis in September 1995, which it used to develop its prototype set-top box, using proprietary hardware and firmware.
 The company also used the financing to develop the online service that the set-top boxes connected to.
 WebTV leveraged their limited startup funds by licensing a reference design for the appliance to Sony and Philips.
 Eventually other companies would also become licensees and WebTV would profit on the monthly service fees.
-After 22 months, the company was sold to Microsoft for $425 million, with each of the three founders receiving $64 million.